0xPolygon/polygon-docs/docs/zkEVM/specifications/pil/permutation-arguments.md

----
-id: permutation-arg
-title: Permutation Arguments
-sidebar_label: Permutation Arguments
-description: This document describes Permutation Arguments and how they are used in Polynomial Identity Language.
+This document describes Permutation Arguments and how they are used in Polynomial Identity Language.
-keywords:
-  - polygon
-  - PIL
-  - zkEVM
-  - permutation arguments

----

 ## Definition